KABC (AM): Pioneering talk radio

 KABC became a pioneer of the talk radio format, going "all-talk" around the clock, in September 1960.
 It was the second radio station to make a 24-hour commitment to the format, a few months after CBS-owned KMOX in St. Louis.
-Through the 1970s, KABC was frequently Los Angeles' top radio station, and among the most listened-to radio stations in America.
-In the 1961–1962 edition of Broadcasting Yearbook, an advertisement shows a KABC microphone, the headline reading "Here's Los Angeles' Conversation Piece" and stating KABC's talk programming is "newsworthy, stimulating and provocative."
+Through the 1970s, on into the early 1980s, KABC was frequently Los Angeles' top radio station, and among the most listened-to radio stations in America.
+In the 1961–1962 edition of Broadcasting Yearbook, an advertisement shows a KABC microphone, the headline reading "Here's Los Angeles' Conversation Piece" and stating KABC's talk programming is "newsworthy, stimulating and provocative".

 Along with co-owned KGO in San Francisco, ABC built a nationally syndicated radio network around the personalities of the two top-rated West Coast talk outlets.
 The ABC TalkRadio Network featured KABC personalities Michael Jackson who hosted middays, psychologist Dr. Toni Grant in afternoons, and Ira Fistel and Ray Briem at night.
 The network was heard on scores of radio stations around the country, including co-owned WABC in New York City.
 The station has also served as the home of psychiatrist David Viscott and early talk radio pioneers Joe Pyne and Louis Lomax.
 In 1992, KABC hired its first African American woman news anchor, Yolanda L. Gaskins.
-Two former KABC hosts, Dennis Prager and Larry Elder, are now syndicated on the Salem Radio Network and heard on its Los Angeles station KRLA.
+Two former KABC hosts, Dennis Prager and Larry Elder, were later syndicated on the Salem Radio Network; Prager is still heard on its Los Angeles station KRLA.

 The talk radio duo John and Ken (John Chester Kobylt and Kenneth Robertson Chiampou) came over to KABC to host mornings after they were released from the afternoon show on KFI.
 Their KABC stint lasted from July 1, 1999, to October 20, 2000.
 They later returned to afternoons on KFI.